-This red pesto pasta is a 20 minute dish that is bursting with flavor, so easy to make and naturally vegan.
+This walnut red pesto pasta is a 20 minute dish that is bursting with flavor and so easy to make.
 Serve it with your favorite protein or enjoy as is!
+Perfect for a quick, family favorite dinner!

 I can hardly go two weeks without sharing a new pasta recipe with ya’ll.
 They’re always popular, always delicious and always so easy to make!
 What’s not to love?!